 |Total credit points required||192|

 |Standard duration of study (years)||4 years FT, 8 years PT|

 Faculty of Arts: http://artsonline.monash.edu.au/contact-arts/

 Faculty of Art, Design and Architecture: http://www.artdes.monash.edu.au/contact/

-Visual arts studies offered by the Faculty of Art, Design and Architecture in the studio practice and theory areas are chosen from visual practices, or the theory of art and design.
+Visual arts studies offered by the Faculty of Art, Design and Architecture in the studio practice and theory areas are chosen from visual practices, or art history and theory.

 This course consists of 96 points in the arts component and 96 points in the visual arts component.

 For the specific requirements of arts majors and minors and information on other arts units refer to the Areas of studyAreas of study (http://www.monash.edu.au/pubs/2014handbooks/aos/index-byfaculty-arts.html) section in this Handbook.

 Students must complete: